ray-project/ray/doc/source/train/user_guide.rst

   .. group-tab:: PyTorch

-    RaySGD will set up your distributed process group for you.
+    Ray Train will set up your distributed process group for you.
 You simply need to add in the proper PyTorch hooks in your training function to utilize it.